bwlewis/1000_genomes_examples/README.md

 have this variant on either strand of DNA `0|0`.
 Someone with the G to A variant on the 2nd strand of DNA will display `0|1`, for example.

-The http://bioconductor.org project provides VCF parsers for R. But the simple analyses considered in this project don't need to read VCF files in full generality, and we can also benefit from the knowledge that the 1000 genomes project follows a somewhat restricted VCF subset.
+Numerous full-featured VCF file parsers exist for R, see for example the http://bioconductor.org project.
+But the simple analyses considered in this project don't need to read VCF files in full generality, and we can also benefit from the knowledge that the 1000 genomes project follows a somewhat restricted VCF subset.
 I wrote the really simple